ylqi007/ylqi007.github.io.old/_posts/Technique/Python_3/2018-04-17-Decorators.md

 11
 ```

-This means that we have two names, i.e. "succ" and "successor" for the same function.
+	* We have two names, i.e. "succ" and "successor" for the same function.

-The next import fact is that we can delete either "succ" or "successor" without deleting the function itself.
+	* We can delete either "succ" or "successor" without deleting the function itself, as following snippet code shows below

 ```python
 >>> del succ